-Previously, Killion was a correspondent for CBS Newspath, the Network's 24-hour television newsgathering service for CBS stations and broadcasters around the world.
+Previously, Killion was a correspondent for CBS News and played a key role in the Network's 2020 political and election coverage, reporting from around the country, including Wilmington, during the final stretch of the campaign and throughout the Biden transition.
+Killion joined CBS in 2018 as a correspondent for CBS Newspath, the Network's 24-hour television newsgathering service for CBS stations and broadcasters around the world.

-Killion joined CBS News in 2018 from Hearst Television's Washington bureau where she was a correspondent.
+Killion joined CBS News from Hearst Television's Washington bureau where she was a correspondent.
 A veteran D.C. journalist, Killion has covered every presidential campaign since the 2008 election and interviewed countless newsmakers, including former President Barack Obama and First Lady Michelle Obama.
 She reported on the papal visits of Pope Francis and Pope Benedict to the United States.
 Her reporting on the opioid crisis was also featured in a special for Hearst's syndicated program, "Matter of Fact with Soledad O'Brien."

 Killion graduated from Northwestern University's Medill School of Journalism.
 She is a member of the White House Correspondents' Association and the National Association of Black Journalists.